idio-lang/DIPS/source/introduction.rst

 a proper programming language whilst at the same time utilising the elegant abstractions of the shell for command orchestration.

+But command orchestration is the ultimate goal -- just with some nice programming features.

 My background has been a mixture of Unix systems administration, provisioning hardware and software infrastructure and developing tools and toolchains for engineers.
 I've covered a lot of ground albeit